Pauline Tully: Political career

-In 2003 Tully married IRA member Pearse McAuley; at the time he was imprisoned for the killing of Jerry McCabe, and granted day release for the wedding.
+Tully stood for Cavan County Council in the 1999 local elections and was elected for the Ballyjamesduff local electoral area, a seat she held for almost thirteen years.
 Her name was Pauline Tully-McAuley on the 2004 and 2009 election ballot papers.
 Her husband was released from prison in August 2009, and she resigned as councillor in 2012 due to the demands of her teaching job and childcare.
-She and McAuley separated in February 2014 and on Christmas Eve 2014 he stabbed her 13 times in front of their two children, for which he was imprisoned until June 2022.
+She has since said that her husband's violence was also a factor in her decision to step back from politics at that time.